Have equity in your home? Want a lower payment? An appraisal from Capraro Appraisal Company, Inc. can help you get rid of your PMI.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can home buyers keep from paying PMI?
+How homebuyers can refrain from paying PMI

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: